amf-paulinho/scriptdrop/README.md

 - [ ] Finish the functionality the able User to enter a list of items that compose an Order

 # How could we change the project to be more interesting?
+## For sure this Challange was well desing!

 In fact, this project is very interesting, because I think it was designed in a way that a Junior programmer has the sense of exceeding expectations while a Senior would see small clues that show that the system is much deeper than it looks.
 Technically speaking, and taking into account the nature of the language and framework used, requesting requirements that require recursion would